|[DESY Home] [DESY IT Home] [DESY IT Physics Computing] [Grid Computing at DESY]||[DESY Computing Seminar]||[Imprint]|

 The International Linear Collider Community (ILC) and the CALICE collaboration use the DESY Grid infrastructure for Monte Carlo production in cooperation with other Grid sites world-wide.
 ILC/CALICE users please also refer to Grid for ILC.

-DESY joins the BELLE2 collaboration and supports the VO 'belle'.
+DESY joined the BELLE and BELLE II collaboration and supports the VO 'belle'.
+Please refer to Grid for BELLE and BELLE II.

 Information about VOs can be found on the EGI Operation portal.